dslmeinte/SimScript/README.md

 2. Clone this repository locally (i.e., to your disk).

-3. Import all projects into Eclipse, except (currently) for the `nl.dslmeinte.simscript.tests` one.
+3. Import all projects into Eclipse, except (currently) for `nl.dslmeinte.simscript.tests` and `SimScript-examples`.

 4. Run (in any way you see fit) `dev-support/scripts/all-touchXtend`, and refresh (F5) all open projects in the workspace.